topejamez/Analysis-of-the-Titanic-ship-disaster/README.md

 I analyzed the Titanic ship disaster using Python and primarily focused on understanding the factors that contributed to passenger survival and identifying key insights from the available dataset to first, understand the distribution of passengers based on demographic and socio-economic factors.
 Secondly, identify the key factors that influenced survival rates.
 And lastly, draw actionable insights for safety improvements in maritime travel.

 ### Data Source
+Titanic data: The primary dataset used for this analysis is the titanic.csv file, which contains detailed information about the Titanic ship's survival rate and the contributing factors.

+### Tools
-Kaggle is the source of the dataset in CSV file.
-Python programming language on Kaggle is used to clean the dataset, format, transform, group, and carry out the analysis.
+Kaggle is the source of the dataset in the CSV file.
+Python programming language on Kaggle is used to clean the dataset, format, transform, group, and analyze.
 Libraries used include Pandas, NumPy, Matplotlib, and Scikit-learn.

 ### Data Cleaning/Preparation